Compare Orders Guide

 • Taller bars = higher values

-• Compare bars across counties to see differences
+• Compare bars across counties/orders to see differences

 • Each metric has its own panel for clarity